 “Eric was four when he baked for the first time.”
 Olivia pretended to focus on the dough as she said the words.
 Even without looking, she sensed his gaze on her.
 “It was burnt.”

 “What made me different was that I baked to perfection.”
 He swung around with the plate, his feet making no sound when he walked despite the chunky boots.
 “Still do.”

 She closed her eyes and tried to recall the last time a man had elicited such physical reactions in her.
 Five years ago, when Eric came into her life, she shut the door to relationships and the possibility of something new and exciting.
 There were times when she looked at young, happy couples at the bistro and felt a sense of déjà vu.
 But she never lingered on those feelings, choosing to believe that those moments had only been an illusion.
 That Eric was all she had and despite how her life had somersaulted, she would not change any of it.

 They had their biggest sale of the year so far that evening, with the apple pies, pecan cookies, brownies, and cannolis – all baked by Andrew – flying off the shelves within minutes.
-By half-past seven, the shelves were empty and they were hanging the CLOSED sign outside the door.
+By half-past five, the shelves were empty and they were hanging the CLOSED sign outside the door.
 As she made a fresh pot of tea, Olivia watched her sister share a laugh with their parents, exhausted but happy about being able to resume normal service.
 For the first time in two days, she felt relieved, like a weight had been lifted off her chest.